balladeer/effective-enigma/nyc_midnight/challenge-1000-word-2022.md

 Only twelve dogs were boarding overnight, but they more than filled the ten kennels that the *Dogsome* had available.
 And they were not quiet sleepers.

 The kitchen was too cold.
-That bathroom too cramped.
+That bathroom, too cramped.
 She ended up where her father suggested: sleeping on a pile of blankets atop the shiny silver surface of a grooming table.

 *Expand the limits of your imagination*

-And yet...the room was dark.
+And yet... the room was dark.
 The building groaned.
-Outside in the yard, buzzing things with claws and fangs tapped on the glass, asking to get in.
-Florence tried to ignore them, to ignore the growing worry that they were already inside, crawling on a hundred legs up the table and under the covers with her.
+Outside, buzzing things with claws and fangs tapped on the glass, asking to get in.
+Florence tried to ignore them, to ignore the growing worry that they were already inside, crawling on a hundred legs up the table and under the covers, beneath her skin.

-*Ranchers gain respect for themselves and others*
+*Campers gain respect for themselves and others*

-Her pillow, warm and soft, lept out from under her with a bark, leaving her head to fall onto the concrete below.
-Her pillow (an Alaskan Malamute named Snuggles) sat in front of the kennel door, tail wagging at the thought of food and playtime.
+A sound awoke her pillow (an Alaskan Malamute named Snuggles), who lept out from under her with a bark and positioned herself in front of the kennel door, tail wagging at the thought of food and playtime.

-Adult voices in the waiting room broke through the groggy fog on Florence's brain.
-Her senses sharpened as she realized this was not a morning dropoff.
+Adult voices from the waiting room broke through the groggy fog on Florence's brain.
+Her senses sharpened when she realized this was not a morning drop-off.
 The words were too animated, too consistent.

 Florence sat up.

-She was surrounded by blankets, a pile at the back of the small concrete stall she'd slept in.
+Surrounded by blankets, she'd made a pile at the back of the small concrete stall she'd slept in after leaving the grooming room.
 Long white and gray dog hair coated her face and clothes.
 Light under the door to the feeding room hinted at morning sun.

-She wanted no part of the waiting room drama, especially like this.
+She wanted no part of the waiting room drama, especially looking like this.
 She yawned and stretched her arms toward the ceiling.

-Then the door knob to the waiting room turned.
+Then the doorknob to the waiting room turned.
 The boarded dogs all began barking.

-Florence stifled a gasp, then crumpled down to the floor.
-She tossed a pair of blankets over her body, hoping the Malamute's bed would hide her.
-She shut her eyes tight as if it would help.
+Florence stifled a gasp and crumpled down to the floor.
+She tossed a pair of blankets over her body, hoping the Malamute's bed would hide her..

 "Hey, quiet.
 Quiet!"
 Her father.

-Peeking out from beneath her blankets, Florence saw two pairs of shoes from under the kennel door.
+Peeking out from beneath her blankets, Florence saw two pairs of shoes.

 "Pharoh, I need you to do this for me.
-He's a VIP at the Consulate and I've already promised him you could have the dogs ready in time for the gala."
+He's a VIP at the Consulate and I've already promised that you could have the dogs ready in time for the gala this evening."
 Florence clenched her jaw at hearing her mother's voice.

 "I mean, maybe, but what about our plans, Stacey?"
 A hint of sadness tinged her father's words.

 "Pharoh, sometimes plans change."

-With a sigh, Pharoh aquiesced.
+With a sigh, Pharoh acquiesced.
 "Fine, fine.
 I'll get them groomed.
 I used to work at the Embassy, you know."

-"Pharoh, love, that work isn't relevant here.
+"Pharoh, love, that isn't relevant here.
 I'll let my VIP know and have them unload the dogs."

 When the door latched, Florence sat up.
 Drawn by her movement, her father's face contorted as he looked down at her through the metal bars of the kennel door.